ooni/ooni.org/content/post/uganda-social-media-blocked.md

 blocked across networks, and that certain cases of censorship can be easily circumvented.

-**Findings**
+## Findings

 OONI's [HTTP request
 test](https://github.com/TheTorProject/ooni-probe/blob/master/docs/source/tests/http_requests.rst),
-which is designed to examine whether websites are blocked or not based on a comparison of HTTP requests over [Tor](https://www.torproject.org/) and over the network of the user, were run from two different vantage points in Uganda last Thursday: Smile Telecom (Uganda) and Orange.
+which is designed to examine whether websites are blocked or not based on a comparison of HTTP requests over [Tor](https://www.torproject.org/) and over the network of the user, was run from two different vantage points in Uganda last Thursday: Smile Telecom (Uganda) and Orange.
 As, in some cases, ISPs only block the *unencrypted HTTP* endpoints of websites, tests were also run against the *encrypted HTTPS* endpoints of social media services to examine whether